reel sisters new orleans screenwriting retreat

 • Shared meal & social gatherings to create a nurturing environment and opportunity to bond with professional filmmakers in the field.
 Eat at Harlem’s famous Melba’s restaurant!

-• Harlem is the birthplace to many historical writers and artists — revise your script in a cultural mecca that continues to inspire artists worldwide!
+• Write in a cultural mecca that continues to inspire artists worldwide!

 ABOUT THE INSTRUCTOR